OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 Storing a Key - from most secure to least secure:

 - all keys are stored on server and are available after strong authentication
-- master key is stored on server and use to encrypt other keys, which are stored in Android KeyStore/SharedPreferences
+- master key is stored on server and use to encrypt other keys, which are stored in Android SharedPreferences
-- the key is derived each time from user provided passphrase
 - the key is stored in hardware-backed Android KeyStore
+- the key is derived each time from a strong user provided passphrase with sufficient length and salt
 - the key is stored in software implementation of Android KeyStore
 - master key is stored in Android Keystore and use to encrypt other keys, which are stored in SharedPreferences
 - all keys are stored in SharedPreferences